rajaneehs/context-api/README.md

    It is passed as an arg to the createContext().
    The default value will only be used when a component does not have a matching Provider above it in the component tree.

-2. contextType property on a class - Another way to consume the context value
+2. contextType property on a class is another way to consume the context value <br>
    Steps:

 - Export the context itself